Well, I guess it had to happen sometime.....

 PLANTATION KEY — With the village's anti-chain store law now a thing of the past, the first new national franchise has opened in Islamorada.

 Domino's Pizza opened the day after Christmas in a mile marker 88.5 strip mall along the Overseas Highway.
-The company's characteristic blue, red and white sign was erected late last week, according to owner Dale Ranson.
+The company's characteristic blue, red

 "Thank God they finally gave us a permit.
 We're really happy," he said.